baldwalker/openpilot-1/README.md

 Toggles are in `Settings` under `Community`.

+Cluster Speed
+     * Uses the speed of the gauge cluster instead of actual wheel speed (if applicable) or GPS speed.

 HKG Long control toggle. (radar + vision)

      * Bring back my Lead Markers toggle for non HKG Longitudinal cars in `Community`.
 Not Recommended VERY MISSLEADING FOR STOCK LONGITUDINAL CARS!
+     * when Toggled on, replaces the default Hyundai / Kia / Genesis factory longitudinal control system (SCC) with the openpilot system.
+May be useful for systems that don’t currently HAVE SCC but can support SCC via openpilot when programmed to another car variant(same model) that has radar..

 Slow down for curves toggle.
 (Beta)
+     * allows openpilot to slow car when entering curves on HKG Long.

 LDWS toggle under `Community` in `Settings` for cars with LDWS but not SCC.